johnandersen777/johnandersen777.github.io/content/a_guide_to_good.md

 ### Religion + Tech

 God has no name is important because God is more than anything that can be named.
-We must see past symbols (words) and follow His message.
+We must see past symbols (words) and follow God's message.

 The path we follow to mitigate CVE-0 (aka deception) is to follow our moral values and identify when they are not being followed.